gh0stzk/dotfiles/README.md

 **Additional Features:**

-- **Local Music Control:** Manage your local music from the polybar module and the ncmpcpp player, both with a unique design that adapts to the theme's color scheme.
+- **Local Music Control:**

+  <sup>Manage your local music from the polybar module and the ncmpcpp player, both with a unique design that adapts to the theme's color scheme.</sup>
+- **Flexibility:**

-- **Flexibility:** Hide and show the polybar and eww widgets according to your needs, giving you complete control over your workspace.
+  <sup>Hide and show the polybar and eww widgets according to your needs, giving you complete control over your workspace.</sup>
-- **Functional Scratchpad:** Access the scratchpad functionality, a terminal window you can show or hide for tasks when you don't want the window taking up unnecessary space.
+- **Functional Scratchpad:**

+  <sup>Access the scratchpad functionality, a terminal window you can show or hide for tasks when you don't want the window taking up unnecessary space.</sup>

 Transform your user experience with gh0stzk's dotfiles for bspwm!
 Install now and breathe life into your desktop with style and personality.